Are you looking for the best things to do in Cannes in winter? This guide has you covered – keep reading to find out more!

 Back in the town, check out the local market at Cours Selaya, with local produce and flowers.
 On Mondays, the market is transformed into an arts and crafts market, perfect for shopping for souvenirs, even during the winter months.

 One unique place not to miss is the Nice Cemetery.
-Yes, a cemetery is not the place you may wish to visit, but this one is the most beautiful in France, with 19th-century tombs.
+Yes, a cemetery might not be your first thought of a place to visit, but this one is the most beautiful in France, with 19th-century tombs.

 Spend time exploring the Old Town (Vieux Nice), its central square, the Nice Cathedral, many colorful buildings, and labyrinths of cobblestone streets.